antonmair/Infoprojekt/README.md

 check each function for input and return of each

+See main.py for program, start it and use the mouse cursor to set 4 points

 ---KONZEPT---

 Ein Algorithmus, der Anhand von zwei gegebenen Punkten, die jeweils in eine Richtung Zeigen, eine Trasse findet, die dynamisch Anhand der Faktoren Distanz,